shwetaJones/CSE-13S/README.md

 Professor: Professor Darrell Long

-This directory contains code and other documents created during CSE 13s
+This directory contains code and other documents created during CSE 13S.
+These codes have a variety of ADTs including hash tables, nodes, linked lists, etc.

   Asgn 0: git'n Started